Divya21146/Column-type-update/README.md

 # Column-type-update
-Changing the particular column type in Wordpress DB table.
+Changing the particular column type in Wordpress custom DB table.

 Paste this code in "functions.php" inside your theme/child-theme file.